Volume 68, Issue 3

 Sara Roman, Jennifer Strickland, Tanika Dillard and Chris Campen represented the Cancer Institute’s Blood and Marrow Transplant Program during recent meetings of the American Society of Blood and Marrow Transplant and the Center for International Blood and Marrow Transplant Registry.
 Roman and Strickland were invited to deliver oral presentations, while Dillard and Campen submitted poster presentations selected for display.

-GHS Department of Marketing & Communications received two awards from the Academy of Interactive & Visual Arts: Award of Excellence, the Academy’s highest honor, for the “Exercise Is Medicine: Launch Video,” and Award of Distinction, which recognizes projects that exceed industry standards in quality and achievement, for GHS 360 News.
+Prisma Health Department of Marketing & Communications received two awards from the Academy of Interactive & Visual Arts: Award of Excellence, the Academy’s highest honor, for the “Exercise Is Medicine: Launch Video,” and Award of Distinction, which recognizes projects that exceed industry standards in quality and achievement, for Prisma Health 360 News.

 Congratulations, Pharmacy Residency Grads!